-The important accounting policies applied by the financial statements are summarized as follows: Unless otherwise provided, the following accounting policies have been applied during the presentation period of the consolidated financial statements.
+The important accounting policies applied by the financial statements are summarized as follows: Unless otherwise provided, the following accounting policies have been applied during the presentation period of the parent company only financial statements.

 (1) Statement of compliance

 This separate financial statement is prepared in accordance with the "Criteria for the Compilation of Financial Statements by Securities Issuers".